Why did I poop in my sleep?

 Diabetes

-With both types of diabetes, glucose can build up in the bloodstream and cause medical complications.
+With either type, glucose can build up in the bloodstream and cause medical complications.
 One of these complications is having diarrhea while you sleep.

-Diarrhea is not the main sign of diabetes, however.
+Diarrhea is not that main sign of diabetes, however.
 Symptoms of diabetes vary and include increased thirst, irritability, and frequent urination.
 If you experience any of these signs, speak with your doctor.

 It’s not fun pooping at night while you sleep.
 Not being able to control your bowels while sleeping can make you feel helpless and embarrassed.